In most cases, if a debt you owe is canceled or forgiven, other than as a gift or bequest, you must include the canceled amount

 A (Form 1040), Itemized Deductions.
 For more information about qualified medical expenses, see chapter 21

 .
-For more information about Archer MSAs or Medicare Advantage MSAs, see Publication 969, Health Savings Accounts and Other
+For more information about Archer MSAs or Medicare Advantage MSAs, see Pub.
+969, Health Savings Accounts and Other Tax-Favored

 Prizes and awards.